beard-crosby/photo-app-frontend/README.md

-This is a React project using the minimal amount of dependencies while maintaining a non convoluted or inconvenient work flow.
+This is a React project using a minimal amount of dependencies while maintaining a non convoluted or inconvenient work flow.

 To run photo-app-frontend: